AnkitNigam1985/stratascratch.github.io/SQL Exercises/Exercises/airbnb-search-details-exercises.md

 Columns: `city`, `accomodates` and `beds`

-7. Find the cheapest property in every city based on the `log_price` column.
+7. Find the price of the cheapest property for every city.

+Columns: `city` and `log_price`

 8. Find all neighbourhoods present in this dataset.